 In the past four years we have achieved a lot, Essex Police is the strongest it has been in many years with dedicated town centre, rural and business crime teams and it continues to grow.
-We have the second largest Special Constabulary outside of London and we have made huge strides in working in collaboration, effectively using our finances to put more into frontline policing as well as reducing antisocial behaviour and bringing huge amounts of investment into the county to help tackle County Lines and protect our most vulnerable people.
+We have the second largest Special Constabulary and the fastest growing in the country.
+We have also made huge strides in working in collaboration, effectively using our finances to put more into frontline policing as well as reducing anti-social behaviour and bringing huge amounts of investment into the county to help tackle County Lines and protect our most vulnerable people.